devhawk/blog-posts/Posts/20071207-1347-blogging-f-code/json-content.md

 If you using the [CodeHTMLer WL Writer Plug-in](http://puzzleware.net/download.aspx?file=/codehtmler/codehtmler.livewriterplugin.zip), you can easily add this to your machine.
-Once you’ve installed CodeHTMLer and run it once, go to the command line and type “cd
+Once you’ve installed CodeHTMLer and run it once, go to the command line and type ``cd
-%appdata%WindowsLiveWriter” and you’ll find the LanguageDefinitions.xml
+%appdata%WindowsLiveWriter`` and you’ll find the LanguageDefinitions.xml
 file.
-Edit that file to insert the add the contents of [my F\# language definition](http://cid-0d9bc809858885a4.skydrive.live.com/self.aspx/DevHawk%20Content/F%7C3%20CodeHTMLer%20Language%20Definition.xml) after the \<CodeLanguages\> tag and you’re all set.
+Edit that file to insert the add the contents of [my F\# language definition](http://cid-0d9bc809858885a4.skydrive.live.com/self.aspx/DevHawk%20Content/F%7C3%20CodeHTMLer%20Language%20Definition.xml) after the ``<CodeLanguages>`` tag and you’re all set.

 BTW, the first language in the file will be the default language in the plug-in, so if you’re an occasional F\# user, you might want to add the